 Parent involvement in their child's education is important to student success.
 For most of El Dorado's parents, involvement in student academic progress is extremely limited.
+Parents need to understand that attendance is directly related to academic success.

 Annual Measurable Outcomes